rfabbri/minus/README.md

 Hauenstein, Margaret Regan, Elias Tsigaridas, Charles Wrampler, and David da Costa de Pinho.

-## Paper
-The theory and practice associated to this solver can be found at arxiv, entitled: "Trifocal Relative Pose from Lines at Points and its Efficient Solution"

 ## Acknowledgements
 This grew as part of Brown University/ICERM's 2018 Nonlinear Algebra Program (Computer Vision